Average signature and 4-genus of 2-bridge knots: 4-genus

-\begin{proof} We employ two auxiliary moves using saddle moves as in Figure \ref{fig:aux}.
-The first, which we call a twist, takes two coherently oriented strands and adds a crossing between them using a saddle move and Reidemeister I move.
+It may be the case that some of our connected summands are 2-component links rather than knots.
+We transform each 2-component link summand into a knot summand via an operation $\merge$ described in Definition \ref{def:merge} below.
+Figure \ref{fig:aux} shows two auxiliary moves we use to define $\merge$.
+The first, which we call a twist, takes two coherently oriented strands and adds a crossing between them using a Reidemeister I move and a saddle move.
 The second changes any oriented crossing using two saddle moves and two Reidemeister I moves.

-We consider two cases based on whether $s$ is even or odd.
-If $s$ is even, we consider the orientations of the three strands in between crossings $\frac{s}{2}$ and $\frac{s}{2}+1$.
-If two adjacent strands are coherently oriented, perform the twist move as in the first row of Figure \ref{fig:linklemma}.
-Otherwise, perform a Reidemeister II move on two incoherently-oriented strands, perform the twist move, and then perform a crossing change as in the second row of Figure \ref{fig:linklemma}.
+\begin{definition} Let $\vec{\omega}=(o_i,z)\in OW(s)$.
+Suppose its associated diagram $D_{\vec{\omega}}$ has two components.
+If $s$ is even, the orientations of the three strands between crossings $\frac{s}{2}$ and $\frac{s}{2}+1$ of $\vec{\omega}$ are determined by whether the top, middle, or bottom strand faces to the left.
+If the top or bottom strand faces to the left, then two adjacent strands are coherently oriented to the right, and the operation $\merge$ performs a twist move as in the first row of Figure \ref{fig:linklemma}.
+Otherwise, the middle strand faces to the left, and $\merge$ performs a Reidemeister II move on two incoherently oriented strands, followed by a twist move, and then finally a crossing change as in the second and third rows of Figure \ref{fig:linklemma}.
+In this case, if $z$ is less than $\mirror(z)$ in lexicographical order, then $\merge$ performs the moves in the second row, and if $\mirror(z)$ is less than $z$ in lexicographical order, then $\merge$ performs the moves in the third row.
+We remark that in this case it is impossible for $\mirror(z)=z$ for the following reason.
+If $\mirror(z)=z$, then $D_{\vec{\omega}}$ and $\mirror(D_{\vec{\omega}})$ are the same diagram, and thus their signature is zero.
+However, every 2-bridge link with two components has odd signature, a contradiction.

-When $s$ is odd, we consider the orientations of the three strands at the central crossing.
-If the crossing has two strands oriented to the right, perform the twist move to create a second copy of the crossing as in the third row of Figure \ref{fig:linklemma}.
-Otherwise, on exactly one side of the central crossing, there are two coherently-oriented strands: they appear on the right side in the fourth row of Figure \ref{fig:linklemma} and they appear on the left side in the fifth row of the figure.
-In both cases, perform the twist move to create the opposite crossing.
+When $s$ is odd, consider the orientations of the three strands at the central crossing.
+If the crossing has two strands oriented to the right, $\merge$ performs the twist move to create a second copy of the crossing as in the fourth row of Figure \ref{fig:linklemma}.
+Otherwise, on exactly one side of the central crossing, there are two coherently oriented strands: they appear on the right side in the fifth row of Figure \ref{fig:linklemma} and they appear on the left side in the sixth row of the figure.
+In both cases, $\merge$ performs the twist move to create the other crossing.